This tutorial shows how to build the Linux kernel, add a small modification to it and debug the new kernel using Visual Studio with VisualKernel.

 - Once you click “Next” VisualKernel will start downloading the source code to the Windows machine:

-- Build it by pressing Ctrl-Shift-B. Note that the kernel is huge so it may take up to 2-3 hours to build:
+- Build the project by pressing Ctrl-Shift-B. Note that the kernel is huge so it may take up to 2-3 hours to build.
+If your Linux machine has multiple cores, VisualKernel will automatically detect it and run the multi-threaded build.
+Once the build is complete, VisualKernel will list the missing steps before you can test it out:

 - Now we will test the debugging.
 Reboot your Linux machine so that the new kernel is loaded.
 Then press F5 to start debugging.
 If you are debugging this kernel for the first time VisualKernel will take some time to index the in-tree kernel modules: